Posted on 8 October 2019

-Lemington-on-Tyne, Northumberland, has the only freestanding war memorial identified in England to carry the name of a conscientious objector.
+Lemington-on-Tyne, Northumberland, has possibly the only freestanding war memorial identified in England to carry the name of an ambulance worker.

 The name is Walter Messer (1894 – 1915), a Quaker, and it appears among the memorial’s inscriptions of the First World War dead who came from the Lemington-on-Tyne area.

 Walter was born in 1894 into a Quaker family living in Lemington-on-Tyne, Northumberland.
 He was educated at the Quaker Ackworth School, and then was an agricultural student until he volunteered for the Friends’ War Relief Victims Service in May 1915.